 Signal Attenuation Test allows you to artificially reduce or increase the power of the radio transmitter.
 The test simulates a change in the environment in the room to check the stability of the connection between the device and the hub.

-Bus Power Supply Test simulates the maximum possible power consumption of Fibra wired devices: detectors give alarms, keypads are activated, sirens are turned on.
+Lines Power Test simulates the maximum possible power consumption of Fibra wired devices: detectors give alarms, keypads are activated, sirens are turned on.
 If the system passes the test, all its wired devices will have enough power supply in any situation.

 Training for clients